-- 4. Protecting Own Rights and Interests.
-The players in a match should protect their own rights and interests under the Rules: - If the player knows or believes that the opponent has breached a Rule that has a penalty, the player may act on the breach or choose to ignore it. - But if the player and opponent deliberately agree to ignore a breach or penalty they know applies, both players are disqualified under Rule 1.3b. - If the player and opponent disagree whether one of them has breached a Rule, either player may protect his or her rights by asking for a ruling under Rule 20.1b. e.
-15 Clubs
+- iv.
+Protecting Own Rights and Interests.
+The players in a match should protect their own rights and interests under the Rules: - a.
+If the player knows or believes that the opponent has breached a Rule that has a penalty, the player may act on the breach or choose to ignore it. - b.
+But if the player and opponent deliberately agree to ignore a breach or penalty they know applies, both players are disqualified under Rule 1.3b. - c.
+If the player and opponent disagree whether one of them has breached a Rule, either player may protect his or her rights by asking for a ruling under Rule 20.1b.

-In the case were a player has 15 clubs in the bag at the end of the match the captain will make a .5 point adjustment for each hole.
-Max 1 full point adjustment(equals a 2 point swing).
+NOTE: A player having more than 14 clubs in Interclub-In the case were a player has more than 15 clubs in the bag at the end of the match the captain will make a .5 point adjustment for each hole.
+Max 1 full point adjustment (equals a 2 point swing).

-28. MODEL LOCAL RULE E-5:
+25. MODEL LOCAL RULE E-5:

 "When a player's ball has not been found or is known or virtually certain to be out of bounds, the player may proceed as follows rather than proceeding under stroke and distance.
-For two penalty strokes, the player may take relief by dropping the original ball or another ball in this relief area (see Rule 14.3):
+For two penalty strokes, the player may take relief by dropping the original ball or another ball in this relief area (see USGA Rule 14.3):